hitzhangjie/go-ftrace/docs/FetchArgRule.md

 ```

 - argument1~3: it's the identifier when displaying the value
-- expr1~3: it's the EA where data stored, dereference must be done before decoded
+- expr1~3: it's the EA where data stored, data must be read from EA before decoded
 - type1~3: it's the datatype, 's|u<bitwidth>' for integers, 'c<bitwidth>' for string
     - s64 for 64-bit signed integer
     - u64 for 64-bit unsigned integer